Skip to main content

 Building a Connector

 To get started with a new data source in the Tuva Project, for which there is no pre-built connector, you must build a custom connector.
-In the context of The Tuva Project, a connector is a DBT project containing SQL models that standardize and transform the data so it meets the expectations of the Tuva Input Layer.
-This can include renaming columns to match Tuva column names, adjusting formats of the columns so that the values match the Input Layer and transforming the data when the expected values in input layer rows have a different grain (level of detail or uniqueness of each row of a table, or what each row represents) than the source data.
-Below is an example involving all of these standardization steps:
+In the context of The Tuva Project, a connector is a dbt project containing SQL models that standardize and transform raw data so it meets the expectations of the Tuva Input Layer.
+For example, this can include renaming columns to match Tuva column names, adjusting formats of the columns so that the values match the Input Layer and transforming the data when the expected values in input layer rows have a different grain (level of detail or uniqueness of each row of a table, or what each row represents) than the source data.

 Connectors

-1. Source column names (like clm_id or clm_nr) must be renamed to align with the tuva standard (claim_id).
+1. Column Names: Source column names (like clm_id or clm_nr) must be renamed to align with the Tuva column names in the Input Layer (claim_id).

-2. Additionally, in the second source example, claim_line_number is stored as a string with a leading zero in the first position, but the Tuva Input Layer requires that it be stored as an integer, so the format must be adjusted.
+2. Data Types: Additionally, in the second source example, claim_line_number is stored as a string with a leading zero in the first position, but the Tuva Input Layer requires that it be stored as an integer, so the data type must be adjusted.

-3. Occasionally information in the source may be contained within fewer (or more) columns than specified in the input layer.
+3. Logical Transformations: Occasionally information in the source may be contained within fewer (or more) columns (or rows) than specified in the Input Layer.
 In this example, claim_number in the source data is a concatenation of the value of claim_number and the claim_line_number.
-The Tuva Data Model standard is for claim_number to be named claim_id and to contain only the claim header id.
+The Tuva Input Layer requires claim_number to be named claim_id and to contain only the claim header ID.
 The claim_line_number must be extracted in the third data source and placed in the claim_line_number column.

-Step 1: Create a New Repository from the Template
+Step 1: Create a New Repo from the Connector Template

 git clone https://github.com/your-username/my-connector.git